I love dancing with people, and I love listening to stories.

 The first time I met a dancer, I was in awe.
 It was the first time I realised I could pursue dance beyond just a hobby.
 Years later, I found myself in studio C6-38, and dance continued taking me places I never imagined.
 I trained further in ballet, contemporary dance, floorwork, partnering, and contact improvisation.
 It was a whole new world to me.
 Then it brought me to London.

 My work, as a performer and teacher, is deeply guided by the people around me, and the relationships we have with each other.
-I prioritise finding pleasure and joy in my movements, and when I'm dancing with people, and love creating spaces where we can all move and breathe as one.
-I find this exchange of energy and connection within dance is what turns the ephemeral nature of this art into something tangible.
+I prioritise finding pleasure and joy in my movements when I'm dancing with people, and love creating spaces where we can all move and breathe as one.
+This unique exchange of energy and connection within dance is what I believe turns the ephemeral nature of this art into something tangible.

 Through empathy, patience, and a deep belief in positive reinforcement, I embody a playful spirit when I teach, as a reminder to myself and everyone around me that dance is ultimately about the people we share it with and the experiences we create together.